-- Isolation Glossary (SLLA353)
+- ISO5852S Evaluation Module (EVM) User's Guide

-- ISO5851 Evaluation Module (EVM) User's Guide (SLLU218)
+- · Digital Isolator Design Guide

-- Digital Isolator Design Guide (SLLA284)
+- Isolation Glossary

-13.2 Receiving Notification of Documentation Updates
+13.3 Receiving Notification of Documentation Updates

 To receive notification of documentation updates, navigate to the device product folder on ti.com.
-In the upper right corner, click on Alert me to register and receive a weekly digest of any product information that has changed.
+Click on Subscribe to updates to register and receive a weekly digest of any product information that has changed.
 For change details, review the revision history included in any revised document.

-13.3 Community Resources
+13.4 Support Resources